Amaranth: The Best Superfood for a Healthier, Gluten-Free Lifestyle

 Amaranth cooked in 1 cup

-- One cup of mixed veggies (carrots, peas, and bell peppers) and One teaspoon each of cumin and turmeric
+• 1 cup of mixed veggies (carrots, peas, bell peppers) + 1 tsp of cumin + 1 tsp of turmeric

-- Instructions: Heat olive oil in a pan over medium heat.
-Add the garlic and onions and sauté until transparent.
+1. Instructions: In a pan, heat olive oil over medium heat.
+Add the garlic and onions and sauté until translucent.

-- Cook the mixed veggies until they become soft.
+• Sauté the mixed veggies until they get tender.

-- Add the salt, pepper, turmeric, cumin, and cooked amaranth.
+• Stir in the salt, pepper, turmeric, cumin and cooked amaranth.

 .